 It was Blakeston who suggested follies as a subject for a series of posters, shortly before his report on ‘Architectural Follies’ was broadcast on the wireless in October 1936.
 Blakeston’s idea came to fruition as the ‘To Visit Britain’s Landmarks You Can Be Sure of Shell’ campaign, which ran throughout 1936 and 1937 with 27 posters produced, each by a different artist.*

 Looking at Blakeston’s output as a writer it is easy to see why he didn’t find time to publish his folly research himself.
 He wrote on film theory, on photography (Cruising with a Camera) and on travel, and also wrote 15 novels, 10 volumes of poetry and the occasional one-act play.
-Three books on food included the rather niche Cooking with Nuts.
+He authored three books on food, including the rather niche Cooking with Nuts.
 His long term partner, the artist Max Chapman, contributed illustrations to many of these works.
 Long before Morph or Aardman studios animated the technique, Chapman modelled figures in clay and then photographed them to illustrate a book for older boys, Jim’s Gun; ‘unusual and attractive’ said a reviewer.
 Blakeston’s art didn’t achieve wide acclaim in his lifetime, and is largely forgotten today.
 His work was considered avant garde, or as one establishment critic preferred to call it ‘the childish fumblings of a youthful dilettante.’

 As well as the folly files in the RIBA Architecture Study Room there is a large deposit of Blakeston’s papers at the University of Texas at Austin https://norman.hrc.utexas.edu/fasearch/findingaid.cfm?eadid=00014